brooksreed/JLS-PPC/README.md

     - x_hat_1 initial estimate
 - (experimental): option to turn on/off covariance prior adjustments in KF

-simJLSPPC runs a simulation using all elements of the framework plotJLSPPC_SISO makes some simple plots for SISO systems
+simJLSPPC runs a simulation using all elements of the framework\
+- outputs a struct of results

+plotJLSPPC_SISO makes some simple plots for SISO systems
-    - runs after a sim, can also be run after loading a saved results struct
+    - runs after a sim in the example script, can also be run after loading a saved results struct

 /core contains the core JLS functions
 - computePstars: utility function for generating covariance prior adjustment (P*) coefficients